wawancenggoro/langchain_rag_example/README.md

 # A basic example of Retrieval Augmented Generation (RAG)

 This repository provides a basic example of RAG using Langchain.
-This example gives you a clear view about how RAG works down to the most fundamental aspect about Large Language Model (LLM).
+This example gives you a clear view about how RAG works down to the most fundamental aspect about Large Language Model (LLM), that is, it only receives text as input.

 Below is a figure that clearly illustrate how RAG works.
 It shows that, in the end, LLM only receives text as input.
 The retrieved document from a vector database and the user prompt are stitched together as a text that serves the actual prompt to an LLM.